-In conjunction with the Macquarie University Law School, the Library as created the Legal Referencing Module, which is housed in StudyWise.
+In conjunction with the Macquarie University Law School, the Library has created the Legal Referencing Module.
 This great tool lets you see how various types of materials are footnoted, how your bibliographies should look, and generally helps you understand what the AGLC style is all about.
 There is even a quiz at the end for testing your knowledge.

 2. On your iLearn Home page you will find the StudyWISE link under Student Support

 3. In StudyWISE look for the 'Writing in your discipline' block and choose AGLC4 referencing under What's inside?:

 The AGLC style was developed from a collaboration between the Melbourne University Law Review and the Melbourne Journal of International Law.
 The AGLC provides Australia with a uniform system of legal citation.
 It is designed for academics, legal practitioners, law students and the judiciary for legal writing and research.

 It consists of two parts: a number in the text and a note at the bottom of the page (footnote).
 Notes are numbered sequentially, beginning with 1., throughout each article, chapter, or paper.
 The numbers in the text must be in superscript and should follow the punctuation.